ShekharShwetank/RISC-V_RTL2GDSII/WEEK_6/README.md

 Since more fanout is causing more delay we can add parameter to reduce fanout and do synthesis again

-Commands to include new lef and perform synthesis
+- Commands to include new lef and perform synthesis:

 ```tcl
 # Now the OpenLANE flow is ready to run any design and initially we have to prep the design creating some necessary files and directories for running a specific design which in our case is 'picorv32a'